Why Indexing Works: Monte Carlo Simulation

 \section{Monte Carlo Simulation}

+To illustrate our effect, we provide a simple Monte Carlo simulation.
 We assume a median index return of $10\%$ and an expected index return of $50\%$ over the considered period $T$.
 We take $\sigma=20\%$ as a generic annual stock volatility.
 We choose $T=5$ (five years), $\hat{\mu}=(\log 1.1 + \frac{1}{2}0.2^2\cdot 5)/5\approx 4\%$, and $\hat{\sigma}=\sqrt{2 \log 1.5-0.04\cdot 5\cdot 2}/5\approx 13\%$.
 We show the frequency of exceeding or falling short of the expected five year, 500-stock index return $\mathbb{E}I^{N=500}_{T=5}-1\approx50\%$ when creating sub-portfolios of different sizes (each computed based on a Monte Carlo simulation with 10,000 samples).
 Figure \ref{fig:ModelQuantiles} left shows the frequency with which randomly selected portfolios of a given size overperform (5 year return greater than 50\%) and underperform (5 year return less than 50\%) the expected return for all 500 stocks.
 Figure \ref{fig:ModelQuantiles} right shows the frequency with which randomly selected portfolios of a given size overperform (5 year return greater than 70\%) and underperform (5 year return less than 30\%) using more extreme thresholds for over- and underperformance.

 The risk of substantial index underperformance always dominates the chance of substantial index outperformance, with the difference being greater the smaller the size of the selected sub-portfolios.
 It is far more likely that a randomly selected (small) subset of the 500 stocks will underperform than overperform, because average index performance depends on the inclusion of the extreme winners that often are missed in sub-portfolios.